Qzping/ELGAR/README.md

 Run `bash train_script.sh` to train the model.

 ## 3. Validation

 ### 3.1.
 Qualitative Visualization

 Our visualization is implemented via open3d.
+Our open3d visualization is required to deploy on **Windows**.

 `view_select = True` for the view select based on the monitor (resolution) you are using.